The Voice (American TV series) season 22: Week 4: Top 8 – Semifinals (Dec. 5–6)

-Week 5: Finale (December 12–13)
+Week 5: Finale (Dec.
+12–13)

 The Top 5 finalists performed two songs on Monday and a duet with their coach on Tuesday.
 This is the third consecutive season in which contestants cannot perform original songs on the finale.

 With the victory of Bryce Leatherwood, he becomes the first Wild Card winner to win the entire competition.
-This also marks Blake's ninth overall win and the first time that a coach took 3 artists to the finale, and won the season.
+This also marks Blake's ninth and final overall win and the first time that a coach took 3 artists to the finale, and won the season.
 In addition, this was the third season to have the winner and runner-up from the same team, following seasons 3 (with Cassadee Pope and Terry McDermott) and 18 (with Todd Tilghman and Toneisha Harris).
 All three of these occurrences were done by Team Blake.